Volkswriter: Reception

+A 1988 PC Magazine reader survey found that 2% used Volkswriter.

-Fluegelman of PC Magazine wrote that "Like the inspiration for its name, VW doesn't go in for a lot of frills but performs essential functions very well".
+Fluegelman of PC wrote in 1982 that "Like the inspiration for its name, VW doesn't go in for a lot of frills but performs essential functions very well".
 Although criticizing the lack of headers or footers, he stated "If I needed to have a novice using a word processor within an hour, Volkswriter would be my choice".
-In a May 1983 review of several IBM PC word processors, BYTE described Volkswriter as "simple in design ... quite straightforward to use for minor writing projects ... just enough features to get most jobs done".
+In a 1983 review of several IBM PC word processors, BYTE described Volkswriter as "simple in design ... quite straightforward to use for minor writing projects ... just enough features to get most jobs done".
 It noted Volkswriter's ability to run on a 64K computer and that it had the lowest price, $195, but advised those who primarily used their computers for word processing to consider other options.

-InfoWorld in 1984 said that Volkswriter Deluxe "approaches the standards of top" programs like WordStar.
-The magazine approved of its "flexible and powerful" formatting, and said that the amount of possible customization made it "invaluable for specialized application", but criticized the lack of documentation for printer configuration.
+SoftSide in 1983 said that Volkswriter was "by far the easiest of the IBM word processors to use", and would serve most home and business users.
+While criticizing the obscurity of printer setup, and the function keys-oriented user interface ("Having twenty function keys doesn't mean you have to use all of them"), the magazine concluded that "With a little practice, you can become proficient, and Volkswriter will perform well for you".John V. Lombardi of InfoWorld said in 1984 that Volkswriter Deluxe "approaches the standards of top" programs like WordStar.
+He approved of its "flexible and powerful" formatting, and said that the amount of possible customization made it "invaluable for specialized application", but criticized the lack of documentation for printer configuration.

 In a 1987 review of low-cost word processors, PC said "Volkswriter Deluxe Plus is one of the best ... available at any price, which in this case is a paltry $99".
 The magazine approved of its configurability, tutorial and manual, and speed, "excellent" WYSIWYG, and UI similarity to Volkswriter 3.

+Compute! in 1991 approved of Volkswriter 4's ease of use and ability to import WordStar, WordPerfect, and Microsoft Word files.
+Citing the 30-day money-back warranty, the magazine said "you can't lose.
+This word processor truly puts the power of words into the hands of the people".